Sam-Max/rcmltb/README.md

    - LEECH
      - `LEECH_SPLIT_SIZE`: Telegram upload limit in bytes, to automatically slice the file bigger that this size into small parts to upload to Telegram.
 Default is `2GB` for non premium account or `4GB` if your account is premium
      - `USER_SESSION_STRING`: Pyrogram session string for batch commands and to upload using your telegram account (needed for telegram premium upload).
-To generate string session use this command `python3 session_generator.py` on command line on your pc from repository folder. **NOTE**: When using string session, you have to use with supergroup not with bot and have to use along with DUMP_CHAT variable.
-You can also use batch commands without string session, but you can't save messages from restricted private channels.
+To generate string session use this command `python3 session_generator.py` on command line on your pc from repository folder. **NOTE**: When using string session, you have to use with supergroup/channel not with bot.
+You can also use batch commands without string session, but you can't save messages from private/restricted channels.
       - `DUMP_CHAT`: Chat ID.
 Upload files to specific chat. `str`. **NOTE**: Only available for superGroup/channel.
 Add `-100` before channel/supergroup id.
-You have to use along with USER_SESSION_STRING variable.
-     - `AS_DOCUMENT`: Default type of Telegram file upload.
-Default is `False` mean as media. `Bool`
+Add bot in that channel/group as Admin

    - MEGA
      - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
 Get it from Mega SDK Page